huleos/mediplaza/_source/_shop/natura.md

 tgallery8: /assets/img/gallery/thumbs/natura-08.jpg
 ---

-If you are interested in silver jewelry and cold curiosities or accessories, then Natura is the store for you.
-When visit the city, either because you are having a dental surgery, visiting family or friends or taking a vacation take a break a do some shopping in Los Algodones.
-We invite you to admire the technique and style these Mexican artisans have.
-Shopping in Los Algodones is a fun, entertaining activity that all Medi Plaza visitors can enjoy, take advantage of our shops, restaurants and medical services.
+If you are interested in unique jewelry and crafts hand crafted by Mexican artisans, then Natura is the store for you.
+Featuring four jewelry lines made of unique materials: paper, silk, seeds, and pine.
+Find one of a kind stationary, pens, mirrors, and more.
+If you’re visiting Los Algodones take a break and do some shopping at MediPlaza Los Algodones.
+We invite you to admire the handmade pieces at Natura and discover how talented Mexican jewelry makers are.
+Visit us and take a piece of Mexico back home with you.